blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 ####11.7.1 [ODATA-164](https://tools.oasis-open.org/issues/browse/ODATA-164)

 ODATA-164
-: "$expand should be allowed to return only ids for already seen objects" [component: OData Extension for Data Aggregation] is **New**.
+: "Consider syntax and rules around client specifying custom aggregation functions for rollups" [component: OData Extension for Data Aggregation] is **New**.

 ODATA-164
-: "$expand should be allowed to return only ids for already seen objects" [component: OData Extension for Data Aggregation] is **Open** with no objections.
+: "Consider syntax and rules around client specifying custom aggregation functions for rollups" [component: OData Extension for Data Aggregation] is **Open** with no objections.

 ##12 OData Extension for Temporal Data